 In July 2017, Tufts moved to the newest version of the Echo360 lecture capture system.
 Recordings were previously hosted, administered, and viewed on a platform called the Echo System Server (ESS).
 Going forward, recordings will be hosted on the Echo360 Active Learning Platform (ALP).

 Most ESS users accessed recordings via individual links in Trunk or TUSK.
 In the ALP, all recordings for a course are grouped on a single Course page in Echo360.
-Your Trunk, Canvas, or TUSK course site will link directly to the associated Echo360 Course page where you'll be able to view all available recordings for the course.
+Your Canvas or TUSK course site links to the associated Echo360 Course page where you'll be able to view all available recordings for the course.
 The Echo360 player/viewer (now called a "Classroom") has also been updated.
 For more information, see the Echo360 help files:

 New Study Tools

-The Echo360 Classroom allows you to easily flag and bookmark content while viewing a recording.
+The Echo360 Classroom allows you to flag and bookmark content while watching a recording.
 The Classroom also has an integrated Notes tool that allows you to take notes as you watch and attach those notes to a location in the video.
 For more information, see the Echo360 help files:

 Please note that the Questions/Q&A tool has been disabled for Tufts.